Glutamate hypothesis of schizophrenia: Role of a7 nicotinic

-The role of 5-HT
+Role of 5-HT

 This deficit in activation also results in a decrease in activity of 5-HT1A receptors in the raphe nucleus.
 This serves to increase global serotonin levels, as 5-HT1A serves as an autoreceptor.
 The 5-HT1B receptor, also acting as an autoreceptor, specifically within the striatum, but also parts of basal ganglia then will inhibit serotonin release.
 This disinhibits frontal dopamine release.
 The local deficit of 5-HT within the striatum, basal ganglia, and prefrontal cortex causes a deficit of excitatory 5-HT6 signalling.
-This could possibly be the reason antipsychotics sometimes are reported to aggravate negative symptoms as antipsychotics are 5HT6 antagonists This receptor is primarily GABAergic, as such, it causes an excess of glutamatergic, noradrenergic, dopaminergic, and cholinergic activity within the prefrontal cortex and the striatum.
+This could possibly be the reason antipsychotics sometimes are reported to aggravate negative symptoms as antipsychotics are 5HT6 antagonists.
+This receptor being primarily GABAergic, it causes an excess of glutamatergic, noradrenergic, dopaminergic, and cholinergic activity within the prefrontal cortex and the striatum.
 An excess of 5-HT7 signaling within the thalamus also creates too much excitatory transmission to the prefrontal cortex.
 Combined with another critical abnormality observed in those with schizophrenia: 5-HT2A dysfunction, this altered signalling cascade creates cortical, thus cognitive abnormalities.
 5-HT2A allows a link between cortical, thus conscious, and the basal ganglia, unconscious.
 Axons from 5-HT2A neurons in layer V of the cerebral cortex reach the basal ganglia, forming a feedback loop.
 Signalling from layer V of the cerebral cortex to the basal ganglia alters 5-HT2C signalling.
 This feedback loop with 5-HT2A/5-HT2C is how the outer cortex layers can exert some control over our neuropeptides, specifically opioid peptides, oxytocin and vasopressin.
 This alteration in this limbic-layer V axis may create the profound change in social cognition (and sometimes cognition as a whole) that is observed in schizophrenia.
 However, genesis of the actual alterations is a much more complex phenomena.

-The role of inhibitory transmission
+Role of inhibitory transmission

 The cortico-basal ganglia-thalamo-cortical loop is the source of the ordered input necessary for a higher level upper cortical loop.
 Feedback is controlled by the inhibitory potential of the cortices via the striatum.
 Through 5-HT2A efferents from layer V of the cortex transmission proceeds through the striatum into the globulus pallidus internal and substantia nigra pars compacta.
 This core input to the basal ganglia is combined with input from the subthalamic nucleus.
 The only primarily dopaminergic pathway in this loop is a reciprocal connection from the substantia nigra pars reticulata to the striatum.

 Dopaminergic drugs such as dopamine releasing agents and direct dopamine receptor agonists create alterations in this primarily GABAergic pathway via increased dopaminergic feedback from the substantia nigra pars compacta to the striatum.
 However, dopamine also modulates other cortical areas, namely the VTA; with efferents to the amygdala and locus coeruleus, likely modulating anxiety and paranoid aspects of psychotic experience.
 As such, the glutamate hypothesis is probably not an explanation of primary causative factors in positive psychosis, but rather might possibly be an explanation for negative symptoms.

 Dopamine hypothesis of schizophrenia elaborates upon the nature of abnormal lateral structures found in someone with a high risk for psychosis.